canalem/clusterpluck/tutorials/02_Open_Cluster_Name.rst

 .. image:: img/02_Open_Cluster_Name_11_0.png

-We can see the cluster’s stars are forming a group right in the middle of the plot!
+We can see the cluster’s stars form a group right in the middle of the plot!
 That means SIMBAD has given us good proper motion data and the default proper motion radius is acceptable.
 Any closer and we would lose relevent star data.
 Further away and there would be mnore chance of